ruixing76/alta2023/src/pages/programme/index.md

 ## 15th December (Thursday) Day 1 (all times ACDT)

-The session will be at Flinders University at Tonsley (Tonsley Theatre 1 and 2, T1 Building).
+ALTA and joint ALTA/ADCS sessions will be held at Flinders University at Tonsley, Theatre 1, T1 Building.

-Morning/Afternoon Tea - Room No. 1.01-1.03
+Morning/Lunch/Afternoon Tea - Room No. 1.01-1.03

-Poster Session - Room No. 1.01-1.03